 Is your marriage in trouble?
-It’s okay to admit that you aren’t in the place, and it’s all right to allow yourself time alone by way of separation.
+It’s okay to admit that you aren’t in the best place, and it’s all right to allow yourself time alone by way of separation.
 It’s something many couples turn to when their marriage seems stuck in a place they can’t seem to come back from.
 Perhaps you want to work through your problems, but being together every moment of the day makes it difficult for you to do that without malice and resentment and other negative feelings.

 You’ve tried it all, and you want to make it work.
 The only thing left is to go your separate ways for a while.
 One of you is going to leave your marital home for a few weeks or months so you can focus on finding happiness together again.
 It’s the absence makes the heart grow fonder situation.
 You realize how much you miss one another and your life together, and the other issues you’re going through seem so much less significant when faced with the possibility of life apart.
 The question now is do you make it a legal separation or not?